ptsteadman/notebook/stories/summer-of-entropy.md

 #  Summer of Entropy

-An one-legged dachshund jumped over Chris's feet, chasing a group of sleek, beautiful dogs around the bar's veranda.
+An one-legged dachshund jumped over Chris's feet, chasing a group of other sleek, beautiful dogs around the bar's veranda.
 The dogs ran in circles, wriggling between wooden benches full of well-dressed young adults.
-As Chris turned to watch the dachshund, and caught the eyes of a skinny, dark-haired woman.
+As Chris turned to watch the dachshund, he caught the eyes of a skinny, dark-haired woman.

 "Hi, are you here for the tech meetup?"
 Chris asked.

 "Yeah," she said.
-She seemed happy to talk, and in just a few minutes, as it sometimes happens, they were talking about anti-depressants.
+She seemed happy to talk, and in just a few minutes, as it sometimes happens, they were talking about psychiatric drugs.

-Chris pointed at the dachshund.
+"I feel a lot more social at these things when I'm on Klonopin," the woman said.

+The dogs came around again, and Chris stuck out his hand.
+The dachshund stopped to give it a lick.

 "I raised a dog like this when I was on Lexapro," said Chris.
 "Not a good time in my life."

-"I did Lexapro once, the side effects were weird," said the woman.
+"I did Lexapro once, the side effects were weird."

 "Really?
 If anything the side effects were good, for me."